 Different industry versions help employees resonate with the content

-Your Washington employees and supervisors will become educated about discrimination, bias, and the effects of discriminatory behavior in the workplace.
+Your California employees and supervisors will learn to be more aware of discrimination, protected categories, bias in the workplace, and the impacts of discriminatory behavior as well as gain essential skills for creating a harassment-free workplace.
 Here are some of the topics covered in our course:

 Add your company logos and images so employees feel at home

 Helps employees fully absorb information and increases retention

 What Businesses Should Know About California Sexual Harassment Prevention Training

 California is at the forefront of addressing sexual harassment and discrimination in the workplace.
 The State wants to properly educate companies and employees about what constitutes sexual harassment in California.
 It recently enacted a new law, SB 1343, which expands sexual-harassment prevention training requirements and affects many more organizations.